 Don’t let seasickness get in the way of the cruise of your dreams.
-Many travelers avoid taking cruises due to their fear of getting seasick.
+Many travelers wonder "will I get seasick on a cruise?" and avoid taking their trips.
 Well, worry no more.
-With these 7 ways to prevent seasickness, you will be prepared to take on whatever may come your way once you set sail.
+With these 7 ways to prevent seasickness on cruises, you will be prepared to take on whatever may come your way once you set sail.
+Below we'll cover seasickness medicines, natural remedies, and choices cruisers can make to limit or avoid seasickness altogether.
+After all, it's your vacation so you might as well have a good time while feeling your best.

 1. Over-the-Counter Medication

-Many ships dispense anti-nausea medications such as Dramamine and Bonine to prevent cruisers from becoming seasick.
-Although you can buy these types of medicine on the ship itself, it’s smart to start taking them 1-2 days before so they’re already in your system when you board the ship.
-Of course, it is important to be careful with these medications by using them as directed and being aware of side effects.
+Many ships dispense motion sickness medications, such as Dramamine and Bonine, to prevent cruisers from becoming seasick.
+Although you can buy these seasickness medicines on the ship itself, it’s smart to start taking them 1-2 days before so they’re already in your system when you board.
+Of course, it is important to be careful with motion sickness medications by using them as directed and being aware of side effects.
 Always talk to your doctor before taking a new medicine, even if it’s over-the-counter.

-If you’re looking for a more natural way to reduce nausea when on a cruise, you should check out the popular product, Sea-Band.
-While these bands are on your wrist, they lightly press into the acupressure points on your wrist.
-This provides you with a sense of balance, alleviating and preventing the effects of motion sickness.
+If you’re looking for a more natural way to reduce or avoid seasickness when on a cruise, you should check out the popular product, Sea-Band.
+While these motion sickness bands are on your wrist, they lightly press into the acupressure points.
+This light pressure provides you with a sense of balance, which alleviates and helps prevent the effects of seasickness.

 3. Spend Time Outside

-This may be surprising, but it is very important to stay outside of the cabin if you start to feel seasick.
-This will provide you with the perspective of a balanced horizon and some much-needed fresh air.
-Many people might feel like they want to go lay in bed when they’re feeling sick, but it’s important to get fresh air and to stare out at the balanced horizon.
+This may be surprising, but it is very important to stay outside of the cabin if you start to feel seasick or experience motion sickness.
+Spending time outside will provide you with the perspective of a balanced horizon and some much-needed fresh air.
+Many people might feel like they want to go lay in bed when they’re feeling seasick, but it’s important to get fresh air and to stare out at the balanced horizon.
 Try a lounge chair on the pool deck instead!

 4. Choose a Large, Modern Ship

 When it comes to choosing the ship you’re going to take your cruise on, try to avoid small, older vessels.
 Modern cruise ships typically weigh between 60,000-200,000 tons, which is very helpful in providing balance for cruisers.
-These large ships are better stabilizers, making the motion of the ship much less noticeable.
+These large ships are better stabilized, making the motion of the ship much less noticeable.
+Less rocking motion means less seasickness while on the cruise ship.

 5. Choosing Your Cabin